TheOdinProject/curriculum/rails/deployment.md

 Deployment is one of the most satisfying parts of building an application... once you get it actually working!
 Now you can show your friends what you've built or get your business online.
 Pretty cool stuff.
 You just need to accept that you'll probably run into various errors during the process and you're not the first person to do so.

-Best of all, you're officially free to go into the world and build applications of your own now.
-Following lessons will cover plenty of useful topics but you've got what you need to actually build stuff already.
-Congratulations!
+Best of all, once you can deploy an app to the interwebs, you're officially free to go into the world and build applications of your own.

 ## Additional Resources